Center for Islamic PluralismCenter for Islamic PluralismCenter for Islamic Pluralism

 CIP staff now includes:

-• Dr. Irfan Al-Alawi, CIP International Director
+• Irfan Al-Alawi, CIP International Director

 • Veli Sirin, CIP Germany Director